The 45 mistakes in The Edge of Democracy

 Petra’s mother, Marilia Andrade, isn’t a neutral figure, distant to the family construction business, as the film tries to paint her.
 She is one of the shareholders of Andrade Gutierrez, a company deeply involved in the corruption scandals, and still with an active role in the companies, according to Astier Basílio.

-Check out our article further explaining the main lies from this film here.
+Check out our article further explaining the main lies from The Edge of Democracy here.

 *Luan Sperandio is the Content Director of Ideias Radicais